Services / Team Performance

 Post-Merger or Reorganization

 Two teams combined into one.
 Two cultures in the same room.
-The friction is predictable and the organizations usually misdiagnose it as a personality clash when it is almost always a structural gap — competing authority, overlapping accountability, unclear decision rights.
+The friction is predictable and the organizations usually misdiagnose it as a personality clash when it is almost always a structural gap.
+Competing authority, overlapping accountability, unclear decision rights.

 Leadership Team Misalignment